bosman-solutions/portfolio/README.md

 > "Infrastructure should *just work* — reliable, observable, scalable."

 Engineer, architect, automation strategist — I design and maintain systems that stay up, scale fast, and run smooth.
+I believe in **engineering with soul** — human-centered, durable, and built to be trusted.
 From multi-cloud SRE strategy to bare-metal home lab design, I thrive at the intersection of reliability and creativity.

 ---